There’s a lot of moving parts when you’re working on a marketing campaign and it can feel overwhelming if you haven’t mastered this art yet.

-- What stage of the funnel are we trying to reach?
+- What stage of the funnel are you trying to reach:

 3. Determine CTA (call to action) and offer

-- What is the specific action we want our audience to take after engaging with our content?
+- What specific action do you want your audience to take after engaging with your content or campaign element?

-- Do we want them to sign up for newsletter?
+- Do you want them to sign up for a newsletter?

 - Get a quote?

-- Do we want them to sign up for newsletter?
+- Do you want them to sign up for a newsletter?

-- Our content needs to have a purpose and we need to design our content to serve that desired action and trigger our audience to move forward.
+- Your content needs to have a purpose and you need to design your content to serve that desired action and trigger your audience to move forward.

 4. Check available content

-- Audit and review all content available and see if anything can be used/repurposed for the campaign
+- Do a content audit and review all content available for your brand to see if anything can be used/repurposed for the campaign.

 5. Research topic and determine keywords

-- Goal is to identify HOW our audience SEARCHES for this topic – not just to figure out a keyword we would like to rank for.
+- The goal is to identify HOW your audience SEARCHES for their topic – don’t just to figure out a keyword you would like to rank for

 6. Identify creative concept / theme of campaign

-- Will there be an overarching theme?
-There might not be – but worth considering.
+- There might not be – but worth considering

 - Will you reach out to someone for an interview?